Rugrats (2021 TV series): Comparisons with original series

 As a continuity reboot, the 2021 series has differences to the original 1991 series, some of which was done to accommodate the 30-year difference between the two.
 The character Betty DeVille was originally portrayed as a strong feminist woman with a "weak" husband in Howard.
-She is now portrayed as a lesbian, and Howard is absent.
+She is now portrayed as a lesbian, and Howard is Phil and Lil's donor.
 Betty's voice actress, openly queer actor Natalie Morales, who uses both she/her and they/them pronouns, stated about the change that "anyone who watched the original show may have had an inkling Betty was a member of the alphabet mafia ...
 Betty is a single mom with her own business who has twins and still has time to hang out with her friends and her community ... examples of living your life happily and healthily as an out queer person is just such a beacon for young queer people who may not have examples of that.”"

 Susie and the Carmichael family are already established as neighbors (as opposed to the 1991 series, when they debuted during its second season).
 Susie is also now two years old instead of three and is no longer able to talk to the adults.
 Charlotte Pickles also is present from the beginning; in the 1991 series, she did not appear until the second season, being an unseen character up until then.
 Kimi Watanabe is now three and a half years old and has already moved with her mother Kira from Paris to the United States by the time she meets the cast.
 Kira and Chas meet in "Lucky Smudge", when it is revealed, she won piano lessons he submitted for a raffle at a fair.

 Fluffy, the cat already long belonging to Drew, Charlotte, and Angelica by the time of its first appearances in the original series, is adopted in "Fluffy Moves In" during this series.